-By now, you've probably heard about Netflix's new reality show, Indian Matchmaking.
+Netflix's reality show, Indian Matchmaking is back for Season 2.
 The series follows Sima Taparia, Mumbai's top matchmaker, as she tries to find lifelong partners for her clients in both India and the United States.
 She says that there are many factors when deciding who's going to make a good match for who, but there's one piece that plays a significant part during the matchmaking process that may surprise you — and that's how well the match's horoscopes align.

 In the show, Taparia says that 95% of people will match their horoscopes to one another before they move forward with even meeting one another.
 In Indian culture, this is called Kundali Matching, and it's vital to decide whether or not a partnership will be a success.
 "There was a time in the olden days where the bride and groom didn't even meet," Priya Kale, an astrologer based in New York City who's currently studying studying Jyotish astrology, tells Refinery29.
 "They just looked at the astrology."

 It's an elaborate matching system, she explains, and there are Indian Vedic astrologers who specialise entirely in horoscope matching.
 The process is pretty complex.
 And, to note, they're not comparing the birth charts you or I are familiar with in Western astrology.
 They're charts based on the Sidereal system, which is 23 and a half degrees behind the Western Tropical system.
 "Jyotish uses the Sidereal zodiac, which accounts for the precession of equinoxes, while Western astrology is based on the Tropical zodiac, which uses the vernal equinox, or 0 degree Aries, as the starting point of the zodiac," Kale explains.
 In this system, the person's moon sign is also more important to use than their sun sign.